sagarshinde19/B.E.G.S.-Best-Entrata-Grabber-System/README.md

 # Installation

 - Clone this project `git clone`
-- Go to extenion manager in chrome
+- Go to extension manager `chrome://extensions/` in chrome
 - Switch to developer mode on extension page to load it from your system.
 - Load Pack/Unpacked extension into the chrome
 - Extension is ready to use for Entrata Settings :